Kirtijha083/Image_Slider/readme.md

 This project is a simple Image Slider built using HTML, CSS, and JavaScript.
 It allows users to navigate through images using arrow buttons.
 The slider functionality is implemented using JavaScript event listeners, conditional statements, CSS transitions, transform, and translate properties.

+Additionally, this project includes dot-button navigation for better control and utilizes DOM manipulation in JavaScript for enhanced functionality.

 # 🚀 Features

 -**Smooth image sliding effect**